AU-ExoMars/PCOT/README.md

 the Poetry dependency and packaging manager.
 It may take some time.
 * Activate the environment with **conda activate pcot**.
 * Now run **poetry install**.
 This will set up all the packages PCOT is dependent on and install PCOT.
+See [below](#problems-with-pre-existing-python-packages) if you see errors here.
 * You should now be able to run **pcot** to start the application.

 PCOT now uses PySide6, which ships native wheels for Apple Silicon, so the Rosetta/osx-64